mattkelly/workshop-rs/src/common_concepts/functions/return_values.md

 # Return Values

-Functions can also return value.
+Functions can also return a value.
 The return type is written to the right of `->`.

 ```rust,editable